totaljs/jComponent/readme.md

     // The component will disable path listening.
     // +v4.1.0

+    instance.clear();
+    // The component removes all nested components
+    // +v15

     instance.used();
     // Sets the current time into the `instance.usage.custom` property in this component.